IvanReznikov/LangChain4LifeSciencesHealthcare/README.md

 Contributions, corrections, and pull requests are welcome.
 Please open an issue first to discuss what you’d like to change!

-If you don't see something in the repo - feel free to open a pr or contact me - maybe I have it on my laptop, but to shy to publicly share.
+If you don't see something in the repo - feel free to open a pr or contact me - maybe I have it on my laptop, but too shy to publicly share.

 ---